tulio-vieira/shortest-path-visualizer/README.md

-# shortest-path-visualizer
+# Shortest Path Visualizer

-Java Shortest Path visualizer
+This is a java Path finder that implements both the A* and Dijkstra's algorithms.
+Walls are displayed with the Marching Squares algorithm.